wafflestomper/Scheduler_v2/progress_log.md

   - Clear guidance on required and optional fields
 - Updated database model for Section to support custom section IDs

+## 2023-03-18 - CSV Upload Testing

+- Created comprehensive test suite for CSV upload functionality:
+  - Added test data files for all entity types (students, teachers, rooms, courses, periods, sections)
+  - Implemented test cases to verify successful upload of each entity type
+  - Added validation tests to ensure proper error handling for invalid CSV formats
+  - Fixed issues with time format handling in period uploads
+  - Ensured proper section ID generation and validation
+- Enhanced the student name formatting to include nicknames in quotes when available
+- Verified that all CSV upload functionality works correctly with the new formats

 ## Next Steps

 ### Testing